Novelty is rare in the VPN industry. And it is especially exciting when something new comes along and makes us reexamine our standards.

 • How close you are to the VPN server.

-At Surfshark, for example, we do not store your connected IP address.
+At Surfshark, we don’t store your connected IP address.
 At the same time, we assign dynamic IP addresses to all our users and obfuscate their connection as a layer on top.

 So whatever issues WireGuard has as a VPN protocol, as a VPN provider, we fix them on our end.